olievortex/olieblind/infrastructure/README.md

 An overview of the infrastructure is provided in the parent README.

-- 1_MySQL_Cluster: Create a MySQL cluster in Akamai Cloud.
-- 2_MySQL_Connection: Make a connection to the cluster using DBeaver Community.
+- 1_MySQL: Prepare the MySQL database.